These Two Hudson Valley Zip Codes Among Top 100 Priciest In Country

-Two Westchester County zip codes were ranked among the most expensive in the United States based on residential sales, according to a new report.
+Two Hudson Valley zip codes were ranked among the most expensive in the United States based on residential sales, according to a new report.

 Property Shark said it created this year's list of the 100 most expensive zip codes in the US based on residential transactions closed between Jan.
 1 and Oct.
 22.

-The two Westchester County zip codes that made the list were located in Rye and Purchase.
+The two Hudson Valley zip codes, both in Westchester County, that made the list are located in Rye and Purchase.

 Rye's 10580 zip code was ranked 72nd, with a median sale price of $1,861,000 in 2021.